TheLittleNestPlayschool/TheLittleNest/docs/08-story-reel.md

 Story Reel brings together the most meaningful moments from a child's experience at The Little Nest.

-These stories combine media, celebrations, achievements, character interactions, and milestones into short experiences that parents and children can enjoy together.
+These stories combine media, celebrations, achievements, teacher observations, character interactions, and milestones into short experiences that parents and children can enjoy together.

 The goal is not simply to display media.

-The goal is to recreate memories.
+The goal is to recreate today's experience.

+Story Reel helps parents feel like they were part of their child's day, even when they could not be there.

+---

+# The Daily Story

+Every school day has a story.

+Sometimes that story is a new letter.

+Sometimes it is a painting.

+Sometimes it is a first friendship.

+Sometimes it is a child quietly joining the group for the first time.

+Story Reel should capture what made today meaningful.

+Parents should finish every Story Reel knowing something wonderful about their child's day.

 ---